zhafran-bvt/testrail_reporter/readme.md

 - 404 on UI: confirm you started the server in the repo root with `uvicorn app.main:app --reload`, then open `http://127.0.0.1:8000/`.
 - Attachments not visible after download: ensure you regenerated the report after upgrading (older HTML lacked inline images).
 Inline rendering requires modern browsers that support data URLs.
 - Slow generation or high memory: tune the worker env vars listed above, lower `ATTACHMENT_MAX_BYTES`, or raise `ATTACHMENT_BATCH_SIZE` to reduce concurrent files.
-- Bundle missing attachments: confirm `out/attachments/run_*` exists and that the download button grabs the `.zip` (HTML-only downloads no longer embed files).
+- Missing attachments: confirm `ATTACHMENT_INLINE_MAX_BYTES` and video/image limits are high enough for your evidence.
+Oversized files are marked as skipped instead of being written next to the HTML.
 - Memory stuck high in Docker: the Dockerfile now ships with `libjemalloc` and `MALLOC_CONF="background_thread:true,dirty_decay_ms:600,muzzy_decay_ms:600"` so RSS drops after jobs.
 If you fork the image, keep those settings or expect glibc to hold the high-water mark.

 ## Roadmap ideas